eclipse-vertx/vert.x/core_manual_groovy.md

     eb.send("test.address", null)

-It's a good convention to have your verticles communicating using JSON.
+It's a good convention to have your verticles communicating using JSON -this is because JSON is easy to generate and parse for all the languages that Vert.x supports.

 ## Distributed event bus

-To make each vert.x instance on your network participate on the same event bus, start each vert.x instance with the `-cluster` command line switch.
+To make each Vert.x instance on your network participate on the same event bus, start each Vert.x instance with the `-cluster` command line switch.

-See the chapter in the main manual on *running vert.x* for more information on this.
+See the chapter in the main manual on [*running Vert.x*]() for more information on this.

-Once you've done that, any vert.x instances started in cluster mode will merge to form a distributed event bus.
+Once you've done that, any Vert.x instances started in cluster mode will merge to form a distributed event bus.

 # Shared Data

 Sometimes it makes sense to allow different verticles instances to share data in a safe way.
 Vert.x allows simple `java.util.concurrent.ConcurrentMap` and `java.util.Set` data structures to be shared between verticles.